All Products

 overdrawn CPU credit

-The CPU credits that a burstable instance consumes after it depletes its advance credits to keep running above its baseline performance level.
-You are charged for using overdrawn CPU credits.
-Overdrawn CPU credits can be used only when the unlimited mode is enabled.
+The CPU credits that a burstable instance consumes after the instance depletes the advance credits to remain running above the performance baseline.
+You are charged for overdrawn CPU credits.
+Overdrawn CPU credits can be consumed only if the unlimited mode is enabled.

 Performance modes

-When you purchase an enterprise-level instance, its vCPUs are exclusively reserved for your use.
-You are charged for the vCPUs regardless of whether you fully utilize their performance.
-If you require a high level of CPU performance for only a portion of a day, some vCPU resources are left idle for the remainder of the day but you are still charged for these unused resources.
-To prevent this situation, you can use burstable instances to better meet your business requirements.
+When you purchase an enterprise-level instance, the vCPUs of the instance are exclusively reserved for your use.
+You are charged for the vCPUs regardless of whether the vCPUs run at 100% utilization.
+If you require a high level of CPU performance for only a specific time of the day, specific vCPU resources are left idle for the remainder of the day, but you are still charged for the unused resources.
+To prevent this issue, you can use burstable instances to better meet your business requirements.

-Burstable instances apply to scenarios that require higher-than-normal performance for a specific period, such as stress testing service applications, lightweight applications, microservices, and web application servers.
+Burstable instances are suitable for scenarios that require higher-than-normal performance for a specific period of time, such as stress testing service applications, lightweight applications, microservices, and web application servers.
 We recommend that you evaluate your business requirements to determine the performance levels required during off-peak and peak hours before you make a purchase.
-The baseline performance of the instances that you purchase must meet your business requirements during off-peak hours to achieve the required performance at significantly lower costs.
+Purchase burstable instances whose baseline performance meets your business requirements during off-peak hours.
+This way, you can achieve the required performance at significantly lower costs.

 Note

-• If the purchased burstable instances do not meet your requirements, you can change the configurations.
-For more information, see Configuration changes.
+• If the purchased burstable instances do not meet your business requirements, you can change the instance type.
+For more information, see the Instance type changes section of this topic.

-• The workloads of Windows applications and graphic UIs have high requirements on CPU utilization.
-If you create an instance of a t-series burstable instance type, the instance may run slowly or go down.
-We recommend that you change the instance type to better suit your business requirements.
-For example, you can select g-series general-purpose instance types, c-series compute-optimized instance types, or r-series memory-optimized instance types.
+• Windows application workloads and GUIs require a high level of CPU performance.
+If you run Windows application workloads or GUIs on an instance of a t-series burstable instance type, the instance may run slowly or go down.
+We recommend that you change the instance type based on your business requirements.
+For example, you can change the instance type to a g-series general-purpose instance type, c-series compute-optimized instance type, or r-series memory-optimized instance type.

 Baseline performance